 Andrew, in terms of your leverage question, what drove up our LCR was a combination of issuance that we did kind of ahead, to get ahead of our overall funding calendar for the year and to take advantage of attractive conditions.
 Secondly the fact that there was low activity across the businesses resulted in an increased level of funding we were holding centrally, versus being deployed in the business divisions.
 And then in addition to that, part way through the quarter we did do a CD program to raise some cash.
 Now overall, we would expect our LCR ratio to come down naturally.
 We would hope that it comes down in line with increased activity, which would mean that we were starting to see again some normalization.
-If you think about the optimization, would it be a double count if you assume that the LCR ratio comes down, and again I would favor the LCR ratio coming down with an increased usage in the business divisions more in the legal entities more structurally.
+If you think about the optimization, would it be a double count if you assume that the LCR ratio comes down, and again I would favor the LCR ratio coming down with an increased usage in the business divisions which is part of our plans.
+And then beyond that, we would look to optimize across the business divisions more in the legal entities more structurally.